Bankruptcy Do’s and Don’ts

 - DO take the bankruptcy process seriously.
 Spend the time and energy needed to gather all of your financial information (e.g., checking/savings account information, credit card debts, medical bills) in an accurate and thorough manner.

-- DO attend bankruptcy counseling sessions as soon as possible.
+- DO attend bankruptcy counseling sessions.
 Be educated in your rights and options when filing for bankruptcy.

 - DO continue making regular payments for your home, vehicle(s), or other items that you intend to keep.
 You will continue with these payments after filing for bankruptcy, as well.